nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 Examples:
 * `add c/CS2103T t/Software Engineering d/Covers the main areas of software development n/4 tag/core`

+### Finding a module: `find`

+Shows a list of all the modules that contains the given keyword.

+Format: `FORMAT: find [code] [title] [description] [mc] [tag] KEYWORD`
+* **KEYWORD** refers to the word that the application will search the modules by.
+* If no optional parameters are entered, the application will search within all the modules' components for a matching **KEYWORD**
+* If optional parameters are entered, the application will search within the modules' specified components for a matching **KEYWORD**

+Examples:
+* `find CS` displays any modules that contain the word "CS" in the code, title, description, mc or tag.
+* `find code title CS` displays any modules that contain the word "CS" in the code or title.
+* `find code CS2040S` displays any modules that contain the word "CS2040S" in the code.
+* `find tag UE` displays any modules that contain the word "UE" in the tag.

 ### Editing a module : `edit` [Coming soon]